polinom/django-skeleton/myproject/README.md

-# This directory is where the static files will be collected
+# This directory is where static files will be placed